By: Jeremy Neisser

-Slow Scan TV, or SSTV, is a term used to describe the transmission of pictures by radio.
+Slow Scan TV, or SSTV, is a term used to describe the transmission of pictures by amateur radio.
 It's comparable to early television systems or fax machines.
 In as few words as possible, this technique uses sound to generate and exhibit an image sent by another source.

 It's primarily utilized by amateur radio operators who are not in the business of conducting communications.
 It is aimed at individuals interested in utilizing SSTV frequencies for personal purposes such as self-training, private correspondence, experimentation, and recreational activities.

 Why Are Frequencies Important in SSTV?

 The working principle of SSTV is based on the fact that signals are transmitted at particular frequencies.
 The image may be converted into a radio signal by modulating a specific sequence of frequencies.

 The information from the sender's end is encoded using analog frequency modulation in a carrier wave.
 The wave changes its frequency to match the destination once it reaches the recipient.